helios-ag/gigachat-symfony-ai-platform-bridge/README.md

 # GigaChat Symfony AI Platform Bridge

-A Symfony bundle for integrating the GigaChat AI platform into your Symfony applications.

-## Overview

-This package serves as a bridge between your Symfony-based PHP application and the [GigaChat](https://giga.chat/) AI platform—a powerful Russian language-focused large language model based on Mixture of Experts (MoE) architecture.
-With this bridge, you can seamlessly connect your app to GigaChat's APIs, leveraging advanced natural language processing capabilities for chatbots, content generation, support, and more.
+This is library that provides a bridge between your Symfony-based PHP application and the [GigaChat](https://developers.sber.ru/docs/ru/gigachat/api/main) AI platform.

 ## Features

-- Easy integration with Symfony applications
+- Easy integration with Symfony or any other modern PHP applications
 - Service container configuration for GigaChat API credentials
 - Built-in support for authentication and secure API calls
 - Helper services for sending prompts and handling responses